 |Memories of Dad are fading away,

 In dreams, I see him in his shop,

 Sawdust peppered gray hair.

 I was a pest, craving attention,

-time to be free, just him and me.
+our time to be just me and him.

 He began to travel during the week.

 Weekends were full for him.